vjjan91/acoustics-Restoration/README.md

 - _07_species-richness-birds.Rmd:_.
 Species richness was estimated across all treatment types by considering all bird species, rainforest specialists and open-country generalist species.

-- _08_acoustic-detections-birds.Rmd:_.
+- _08_cumulative-acoustic-detections-birds.Rmd:_.
 Here, we calculated the total number of detections of each bird species across multiple temporal durations (10s, 30s, 1min, 2min and 4min).

-- _09_jackknife-scores-birds.Rmd:_.
-First-order jackknife scores are extrapolated based on species richness estimates at each site and treatment type.
+- _09_proportion-acoustic-detections-birds.Rmd:_.
+Here, we calculated the proportion of acoustic detections of rainforest and open-country bird species at each site.

 - _10_nmds-bird-detections.Rmd:_.
 Non-metric multidimensional scaling of bird species detections.

+- _11_jackknife-scores-birds.Rmd:_.
+First-order jackknife scores are extrapolated based on species richness estimates at each site and treatment type.

-- _11_glmms-jackknifeScore-vegPCA-plantingYear.Rmd:_.
+- _12_glmms-jackknifeScore-vegPCA-plantingYear.Rmd:_.
 Running generalized linear mixed models to test for associations between first order jackknife scores, vegetation measurements and planting year.

+- _13_glmms-acousticDetections-vegPCA-plantingYear.Rmd_: Running generalized linear mixed models to test for associations between bird species proportions (rainforest and open-country species) and restoration type.
+In addition, we run generalized linear mixed models to test associations between species proportions and habitat (vegetation structure) as well as the effect of planting year.

-- _12_glmms-acoustic-space-use-birdRichness-plantingYear.Rmd_: Running generalized linear mixed models to test for associations between acoustic space use and bird species richness as well as year since restoration began.
+- _14_glmms-acoustic-space-use-birdDetections-plantingYear.Rmd_: Running generalized linear mixed models to test for associations between acoustic space use and bird species detections as well as year since restoration began.

 ## Data